Master's Degree in Administration of Justice

 Institutions of social control are in constant change due in part to the public's demand for a quality system of justice.
 In this climate, government at all levels is insisting on a higher level of intellectual and educational preparation for those who desire to significantly participate in the operation and administration of its criminal justice systems.

-- A baccalaureate degree in criminal justice, administration of justice, or related social science field from a regionally accredited college or university
+- A bachelor's degree in criminal justice, administration of justice, or related social science field from a regionally accredited college or university

 - Minimum grade point average of a 2.75 on a 4.0 scale.
 Applicants with less than a 2.75 undergraduate GPA will be required to take the Graduate Requisite Examination (GRE) and provide a sufficient score before they are eligible for admission.
 They may also take the Millers Analogies Test (MAT) and provide a sufficient score.